-In this section the multiplicative nature of POLSAR data is illustrated.
+In this section the multiplicative nature of POLSAR data is first illustrated.

-Log-transformation is shown converting this into a more familiar additive model.
+Log-transformation is then used to convert the data into a more familiar additive model.

 Heteroskedasticity, which is defined as the dependence of variance upon the underlying signal,